 The beach from which Vasi took his view does not exist any longer, because of the changes made to the river bed in the 1880s to facilitate the flow of the water.
 They led to the disappearance of small mills, salt-works and other establishments at the foot of the Aventine.
 Vasi enlarged the dimensions of the buildings of Rome at the centre of the etching.
 In order to see the dome of SS.
 Luca e Martina it is necessary to move forward and stand on a modern bridge.

 The buildings belonging to the Knights of Malta have not changed much, but the fašade of S. Maria del Priorato was redesigned in 1765 by Giovanni Battista Piranesi.
-The Priory and other properties of the Knights are covered in another page.

 (left) The commanding position of the church; (right) fašade

 Giovanni Battista Piranesi (1720-1788) is best known for his etchings showing the ancient monuments of Rome (and for some unscrupulous restorations of ancient vases/tables); he was commissioned the redesign of the church and of the adjoining square by Giovanni Battista Rezzonico, brother of Pope Clement XIII and Grand Prior of the Roman branch of the Order.
 The Roman Priory had another church at Foro di Augusto.

 Details of the fašade

 S. Maria del Priorato is the only architectural work by Piranesi.
 He overloaded the church fašade with a rather bizarre decoration.
 While anticipating some features of Neoclassicism, its richness shows traces of the Roman Baroque tradition.
 The tower on the capital is a tribute to the coat of arms of the Rezzonico.
 A detail of the fašade is shown in the image used as background for this page.

 (left) Interior with the flags of the eight historical "Langues" which grouped the Knights by land of origin; (right) stucco ceiling with ancient military emblems